 Nutrition information provided is an estimate and can vary based on cooking methods and ingredients used

-Check out more of our Chicken Recipes here!
+Check out more of our less than 10-ingredient recipes here!